 The Madrid Union welcomes its 100th member as Indonesia joins the International Trade Mark System

-Home / News & Events / The Madrid Union welcomes its 100th member as Indonesia joins the International Trade Mark System
+Home / News & Articles / The Madrid Union welcomes its 100th member as Indonesia joins the International Trade Mark System

 We are pleased to report that Indonesia has become the 100th country to sign up to the International trade mark system and as of 2 January 2018 it will be possible to designate or subsequently designate Indonesia under International trade marks.
 In 2015, the Indonesian trade marks office received more than 47,000 trade mark applications for new trade marks over 10,000 of which were from individuals and organisations not resident in Indonesia (*).